ray-project/kuberay/README.md

 A helm chart is a collection of files that describe a related set of Kubernetes resources.
 It can help users to deploy ray-operator and ray clusters conveniently.
 Please read [kubray-operator](helm-chart/kubray-operator/README.md) to deploy an operator and [ray-cluster](helm-chart/ray-cluster/README.md) to deploy a custom cluster.

+### Setup on Kind

+For a local [kind](https://kind.sigs.k8s.io/) environment setup, you can follow the Jupyter Notebook example: [KubeRay-on-kind](./docs/notebook/kuberay-on-kind.ipynb).

 ## Development

 Please read our [CONTRIBUTING](CONTRIBUTING.md) guide before making a pull request.
 Refer to our [DEVELOPMENT](./ray-operator/DEVELOPMENT.md) to build and run tests locally.